Food Safety for Moms-to-Be: Medical Professionals - Fast Facts

 - Toxoplasmosis is one of the least known foodborne illnesses among consumers.

-- Infants born to mothers who became infected with Toxoplasma for the first time just before or during pregnancy are at risk for severe toxoplasmosis.6 Babies can suffer hearing loss, mental retardation, and blindness.
+- Infants born to mothers who became infected with gondii for the first time just before or during pregnancy are at risk for severe toxoplasmosis.6 Babies can suffer hearing loss, mental retardation, and blindness.

 - Pregnant women can get toxoplasmosis from cats.
 T. gondii infects essentially all cats that spend any time outdoors.
 Cats get this parasite by eating small animals or raw meat that's infected.
 The parasite is then passed on through the cat's feces.
 It doesn't make the cat sick, so pregnant women may not know if their cats have the parasite.